Distinguished Senior Professor of Theology, Holistic Ministry, and Public Policy

 Ph.D.
 (History): Yale University

 B.A.: Waterloo Lutheran University

-In the 1970s, Dr. Sider played a key role in the drafting of the historic Chicago Declaration, which helped set the direction for evangelicals concerned about the Bible's social implications.
-He is the founder and President of Evangelicals for Social Action (ESA), which for more than three decades has provided an organizational outlet for Christians committed to holistic ministry.
-ESA is a part of the Sider Center on Ministry and Public Policy at Palmer Seminary.
+In the 1970s, Ron played a key role in the drafting of the historic Chicago Declaration, which helped set the direction for evangelicals concerned about the Bible's social implications.
+He is the Founder and President Emeritus of Evangelicals for Social Action (ESA), which for more than three decades has provided an organizational outlet for Christians committed to holistic ministry.
+ESA is a program of the Sider Center at Palmer Seminary.